codypaternostro/RemotePro/docs/en-US/Update-RpConfigCommand.md

 ### EXAMPLE 2
 ```
 Update-RpConfigCommand -ModuleName 'MilestonePSTools' -CommandName
-'Get-VmsCameraReport' -Id 18 -ConfigFilePath $(Get-Rpconfigpath) -ParameterValues
+'Get-VmsCameraReport' -Id 18 -ConfigFilePath $(Get-Rpconfigpath) -Parameters
 @{ "Verbose" = $true; "Debug" = $false }
 ```

 This example directly sets the 'Verbose' and 'Debug' parameters without opening the GUI.
-A hashtable is provided via the \`-ParameterValues\` parameter, which updates the configuration in the JSON file with these values.
+A hashtable is provided via the \`-Parameters\` parameter, which updates the configuration in the JSON file with these values.